ansys/pydpf-post/docs/source/user_guide/index.rst

 User guide
 ==========

-DPF-Post provides a Python interface to DPF that is streamlined for postprocessing.
+PyDPF-Post provides a Python interface to DPF that is streamlined for postprocessing.

-The following content explains the conceptual model of DPF-Post and typical usage.
+The following content explains the conceptual model of PyDPF-Post and typical usage.

 .. toctree::